Optically-Trapped Particle Tracking Velocimetry

 Optical trapping was proposed by Ashkin \cite{Ashkin1970} to manipulate the motion of tiny particles using a focused laser.
 Practical guides for in-house experimental setups for optical trapping are available \cite{Neuman2004,Shaevitz2006}, and the technique has been widely applied to life sciences, nanosciences, and analytical chemistry.
-In flow measurement, optical trapping has been introduced in various forms \cite{Neve2008,Knoener2005,AlmendarezRangel2018,Nedev2014,Bruot2021,Koehler2016,Harlepp2017,Wei2019,Dehnavi2020,Kim2025,Zhao2025}.
+In flow measurement, optical trapping has been introduced in various forms \cite{Neve2008,Knoener2005,AlmendarezRangel2018,Nedev2014,Bruot2021,Koehler2016,Harlepp2017,Wei2019,Dehnavi2020,Kim2025,Zhao2025,Dara2023,Dara2025,DiLeonardo2006,Padgett2011a,Mushfique2008}.
 In Ref.~\cite{Neve2008}, the optical trapping of a target microparticle was used to investigate effectively the flow around the target by \mPIV.
 In Refs.~\cite{Knoener2005,AlmendarezRangel2018}, two methods using optical trapping were proposed.
-The first method (hereafter referred to as method 1) uses the balance between drag and optical forces, that is, displacement of the optically-trapped tracers due to the flow is measured by camera or quadrant photodetectors.
+The first method (hereafter referred to as method 1) uses the balance between drag and optical forces, that is, the displacement of the optically-trapped tracers due to the flow is measured by camera or quadrant photodetectors.
 This method is called optical tweezer-based velocimetry (OTV).
-The OTV (or its variants) has been applied to measuring oscillatory microflows \cite{Nedev2014,Bruot2021}, rotlets \cite{Koehler2016}, in-vivo blood flows \cite{Harlepp2017}, the flow field around the cilia of microorganisms \cite{Wei2019,Dehnavi2020}, and the measurement of three-dimensional flows \cite{Zhao2025}.
-The second method (say, method 2) is basically a standard PTV, but the measurement position is controlled by positioning the optically-trapped tracers as desired \cite{Knoener2005,AlmendarezRangel2018}.
+The OTV (or its variants) has been applied to measuring oscillatory microflows \cite{Nedev2014,Bruot2021}, rotlets \cite{Koehler2016}, in-vivo blood flows \cite{Harlepp2017}, the flow field around the cilia of microorganisms \cite{Wei2019,Dehnavi2020}, the measurement of three-dimensional flows \cite{Zhao2025}, and the Marangoni flows around thermoplasmonic bubbles \cite{Dara2023,Dara2025}.
 In Ref.~\cite{Kim2025}, many-body hydrodynamic interactions between colloidal particles exhibiting translation and rotation have been quantified using the optical trapping of partially fluorescent particles.
+The second method (say, method 2) is basically a standard PTV, but the measurement position is controlled by positioning the optically-trapped tracers as desired \cite{Knoener2005,AlmendarezRangel2018,DiLeonardo2006,Mushfique2008,Padgett2011a}.
+Although methods 1 and 2 have their own advantages, some challenges still remain.
+Method 1 (i.e., OTV) requires the calibration of the optical force to quantify the flow velocity.
+However, the optical force is sensitive to the fluid temperature and/or the diameter $d$ of the particle, since its magnitude scales as $\propto d^{n}$ $(n\geq3)$ \cite{Harada1996}.
+Moreover, because any misalignment of optical components or temporal changes in the entire apparatus can affect the magnitude of the optical forces, careful and persistent maintenance is necessary for reproducible experiments.
+Method 2 requires a large number of samples to average out the effects of noise.
+To address this difficulty, Refs.~\cite{DiLeonardo2006,Padgett2011a} introduced the repeated cycle of the trap and release of tracers.